Updated: Feb 11

 Your first step should be to draw a floor plan of your existing space - to scale, with graph paper.
 Then, you can sketch in different furniture to see what size pieces will best fit in the space.

 You also need to plan the look and feel.
 Please don't purchase things without figuring out your desired look and feel for the space.

 Start with something that inspires you and build from there.
 It could be a painting or a rug or a fabric with a mix of colors.
 It could be some inspiration photos from design magazines.
 Whatever is, keep in mind that specific look and feel while you're shopping.
 It's completely normal to like many different things, but there are only so many things that'll go with the look you're after.

 When you get to the store, measure, measure measure!
 Scale is WAY different in a large furniture warehouse or on a computer screen than it is in your specific space.

 Don't buy furniture in a vacuum.
 Things that look great in the store could look really bad in your place.

 Don't order anything based on what you see in the store.
 Get fabric and wood finish samples and take them home to see what the colors look like in your space.
 The lighting in stores is often drastically different than what you have at home.
 Also, colors are relative, so what looked like a dark gray sofa in the store could turn out to be very purple in your home.

 After you have your look, selecting a paint color is much easier.
 Just take a neutral or color from some element of the space and use that as your color.
-In the palette to the left, you could use off white, taupe, or any of the many colors as your paint color.
+In the palette above, you could use off white, taupe, or any of the many palette's colors as your paint color.